JamesMcMahon/spring-boot-demo-modulith/README.md

 ### Curl Examples

 *All commands assume the app is running locally on port 8080; adjust as needed.*

+If preferred, you can use [Swagger](http://localhost:8080/swagger-ui.html) to execute the commands.

 #### 📚 Catalog API